kristianmandrup/amazing-aurelia-book/advanced-views.md

 # Advanced views

+- using ref
 - View model life cycle
 - Custom view loading
 - Custom view strategies

+## Using ref

+Using `ref` adds that name to your view model, as a reference to that entity.
+This enables:

+- `ref="someIdentifier"` or `element.ref="someIdentifier"` - This gets you the HTML element from the DOM, which means that you can manipulate it from both your HTML and your javascript.

+- `attribute-name.ref="someIdentifier"` - This gets you the view model for a custom attribute.
+Since this is a javascript object, you can do anything with it you would expect.

+- `view-model.ref="someIdentifier"` - This gets you the view model for a custom attribute.
+Again, this is just javascript, hack away!

+- `view.ref="someIdentifier"` - This gets you the View object behind the custom element's view.
+As the docs say, this is not the DOM element (you use ref for that) but rather a class from the Aurelia framework that you can leverage to query and manipulate the view.

+- `controller.ref="someIdentifier"` - This gets you the controller for the custom element.

 ## View model life cycle